JChen12138/order-api-backend/README.md

+## 🧑‍💻 About This Project

+This project was built as part of my backend engineering preparation for real-world job applications.
+It emphasizes clean API design, observability, caching, and containerization — all implemented in C++ using modern tools.

 # Order API Backend (C++, Crow, Redis, SQLite, Docker)

 A lightweight RESTful backend service built with C++ and the [Crow](https://github.com/CrowCpp/crow) microframework.
 This API allows clients to create, pay for, and retrieve orders, with data persisted in SQLite and cached in Redis.
 Fully containerized using Docker and Docker Compose.